VarunS27/resiguide/README.md

-# Firebase Studio
+# Resi Guide

-This is a NextJS starter in Firebase Studio.
+This is a Real Estate website built with Next.js and Tailwind CSS.

-To get started, take a look at src/app/page.tsx.
+Let's get started